WhyiMicro/css-snippets/telegramDates/readme.md

 This snippet restyles the dates in the message section and the unread messages line to look like they do in telegram.

-> [!NOTE]
-> This snippet requires the ThemeAttributes plugin to work.
-This plugin will add data attributes <br>
-> to various elements for theming purposes.

 ## Installation

 To install this snippet, simply copy the line bellow into your custom css file: